Cognigy/WebchatWidget/docs/css-customization.md

 }
 ```
 * *webchat-avatar + agent*
-The icon from the agent when using hadnover that will be show when a message is received.
+The icon from the agent when using handover that will be show when a message is received.
 You can put the avatar you like by adding a URL to it.
 ```CSS
 [data-cognigy-webchat-root] [data-cognigy-webchat].webchat .webchat-avatar.agent {